ricosjp/monolish/doc/monolish_intro.md

 If a function is absolutely necessary, warn the user by writing the number of computation in the documentation.

-### 5. Don't allocate memory in ways that users cannot anticipate.
+### 5. Don't allocate memory in ways that users cannot anticipate

 Compound functions and operator overloading are useful.
 However, they often require to allocate memory in the function for the return vector or matrix internally.